-BE IT FURTHER RESOLVED, that subject to the May 5, 2020 report a plan be presented to the Board for review which includes the initiatives that support and encourage participation in local, regional, university, national shows and competitions in math and science, along with STEM initiatives moving forward.
+October 20, 2020 BE IT FURTHER RESOLVED, that subject to the May 5, 2020 report a plan be presented to the Board for review which includes the initiatives that support and encourage participation in local, regional, university, national shows and competitions in math and science, along with STEM initiatives moving forward.
 October 20, 2020 Regular Board Meeting A request was made regarding what the costs would be to dedicate staff to this program.
+A summary of the initial meeting and next steps at the November 17, 2020 meeting.
 March 31, 2020 Update to Board Room Technology WHEREAS, the boardroom located in the Halton Catholic District School Board's Catholic Education Centre offices, is also the location where public meetings are held and in keeping with Section 208.1 sub sections 1, 2, 3 and 4 of the Education Act which states that access to proceedings be allowed from remote locations to Trustees; and, WHEREAS, current audio, video and data transfer equipment is antiquated and ununsatisfactory BE IT RESOVED, that the Board gives instruction to the Secretary of the Board to investigate and provide at least three (3) costed reports at a regular board meeting, for the purpose of upgrading the current communication system and replace the same so as to allow seamless remote access with the latest technology (such as: speech timing, floor queuing, live streaming, recording, screen sharing, document comparing, etc) that has the capability of allowing a minimum of 25 remote users by no later than the May 5, 2020 Regular Board meeting; and that this technology be capable of relocation to any board office if required.
 A. Lofts Trustees in agreement that a staff working committee be struck in the Fall of 2020.
-June 16, 2020 Food Waste Management Practices BE IT RESOLVED, that a staff report be completed and brought to the December 1, 2020 Regular Board meeting with regards to the Board's strategy in combatting food waste in secondary R. Merrick December 1, 2020 school serveries including details on waste audits and other pertinent information; BE IT FURTHER RESOLVED, that additional details be provided in the report around investigating the possibility of participation in food donation programs and if the Board is currently involved with same.